Gene-Weaver/VoucherVision/README.md

     <pre><code class="language-python">pip install --upgrade torch torchaudio torchvision</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>

+> If you do NOT have a GPU, then you are all set.
+Otherwise...

 11. Make sure that your GPU can be recognized.
 While in the terminal/powershell, type
     <pre><code class="language-python">python</code></pre>